 It has been proven that giving thanks can make you happier.
 That’s why it is so important to add gratitude journal prompts to your life.
-Explore 40 gratitude journal prompts for kids, students and adults.
+Explore 40 gratitude journal prompts for kids, students, and adults.

 What Is Gratitude?

 In the simplest terms, gratitude is just giving thanks or being happy for what you have right now.
 Even on your worst day, taking a minute to journal things you're thankful for or just examining something good that did happen can improve your outlook.
 In the long run, you start to see more of the good and less of the bad.
-To get you started on your gratitude journey, explore 40 refreshing gratitude journal prompts to help you see the world in a whole new way.

 Gratitude Journal Prompts for Kids